Lactose intolerance – when milk becomes a problem

 Butter

-Butter is almost lactose-free.
+Butter is practically lactose-free.

 No alternative necessary

-Source: The Swiss Society for Nutrition SSN
+Source: Swiss Association for Nutrition (SGE)

-Special lactose-free products and enzyme tablets
+Lactose-free specialist products and enzyme tablets

 Read more